-This defect occurs when two bonded or glued surfaces, usually the sole and the upper, either come apart after a short period of use or aren’t bonded when the product leaves the factory.
+Weak bonds occur when two bonded or glued surfaces, usually the sole and the upper, either come apart after a short period of use or aren’t bonded when the product leaves the factory.
 It can be caused by:

 This type of defect will also prompt your customer to return the shoe.

 Fixing this defect is usually as simple as inspecting and adjusting the manufacturing process to make sure the correct glue and application technique are used, but only proper testing will reveal this defect’s presence.
 Unlike excessive glue defect, weak glue bonds are unlikely to be noticed during visual inspection.